 Convox Launches Enhanced MIS Platform, Delivering Smarter Reporting And Integrated Quality Assurance

-ConVox Launches Enhanced MIS Platform, Delivering Smarter Reporting and Integrated Quality Assurance

-Hyderabad, India – [3/7/2025] – ConVox, a leader in contact center technology solutions, is proud to announce the launch of its Enhanced Management Information System (MIS) - a powerful upgrade tailored for anyone seeking faster reporting, deeper insights, and smarter quality assurance.
+(MENAFN- ForPressRelease) Hyderabad, India, 3 July 2025 – ConVox, a leader in contact center technology solutions, is proud to announce the launch of its Enhanced Management Information System (MIS) - a powerful upgrade tailored for anyone seeking faster reporting, deeper insights, and smarter quality assurance.

 Designed to complement existing workflows, the enhanced MIS ensures that users retain the reliability they're used to, while unlocking a suite of new capabilities designed for clarity, flexibility, and control.